Article by Joe Zietman

 Back in the real world, however, the future of cryptocurrencies is not assured.
 Aside from the concerns over government regulation, the environmental impact of cryptocurrencies cannot be ignored in the context of our current climate emergency.
 This problem alone is a significant barrier standing in the way of their wholesale institutional adoption.
 Given the gargantuan task of reforming our global economy towards being carbon-neutral, big corporates do not want to champion cryptocurrencies if they are undeniably contributing to our climate woes.

 Of course, I could not write an article about cryptocurrencies without considering the views of the ‘Dogefather’ himself, Elon Musk.
 The Tesla and SpaceX CEO recently tweeted his concern “about rapidly increasing use of fossil fuels for Bitcoin mining and transactions, especially coal, which has the worst emission of fuel” before stating that he believes “it has a promising future, but this cannot come at a great cost to the environment”.
-This tweet alone sent the price of Bitcoin plummeting.
+This tweet alone sent the price of Bitcoin plummeting just as it affected the Ethereum price.
 Musk also stated that Tesla would no longer accept Bitcoin as payment for their cars

 Of all the thousands of cryptocurrencies, Bitcoin is the biggest culprit in terms of its energy use.
 Analysis from Cambridge University suggests that Bitcoin uses more electricity annually than Argentina.
 This is because the process of mining Bitcoin, the ‘proof of work’ mechanism, in which miners compete to solve increasingly complex mathematical puzzles to propose a block to the blockchain and gain a reward, requires an extortionate amount of electricity.
 This problem is made even worse because China, home to the greatest number of miners, sources most of its electricity from coal which, as Musk rightly points out, is the dirtiest of all fossil fuels.